 Following a healthy diet full of nutrient-rich, unprocessed foods and reducing your intake of a few of the most acidic foods can be a great way to help you make strides toward achieving optimal health.

 So are strawberries acidic?
 Is rice acidic, and where exactly do your other favorite foods fall on the pH chart?
 Read on to find out.

 Your body maintains a tightly regulated pH level.
 This is a measure of acidity and alkalinity in the fluids and tissues of the body that is based on a scale from 0 to 14.

 A lower pH level is more acidic, and higher pH levels are considered more alkaline.
 While a pH of 7 is neutral, a slightly alkaline pH of 7.35–7.45 is considered optimal for human health.

 Even minute changes in your body’s pH levels can cause a major impact on health.
 Alkalosis, which is caused by a high pH level, can cause symptoms like confusion, muscle twitching and nausea, while acidosis can result in fatigue, shallow breathing and headaches.

 Luckily, your kidneys do most of the work in controlling your body’s pH by maintaining electrolyte levels and excreting/reabsorbing acidic and alkaline ions through the urine.
 However, eating a diet high in alkaline foods may come with some benefits to health.

 Limiting your intake of acidic foods could help preserve bone strength, prevent kidney stones and even decrease acid reflux symptoms.

 Acidic Foods to Limit or Avoid

 Here’s a quick list of the top 25 most acidic foods that you may want to limit.
-These foods are considered acid-forming, and their intake should be moderated on a healthy diet:
+These foods are considered acid-forming, and their intake by people should be moderated on a healthy diet: